ExtremeAddons/extreme_pbr_docs/docs/installation.rst

 Step 5
 ----------

-When you have completed the entire (or even just in part) installation, the addon will be ready to be used:
+When you have completed the entire (or even just in part) installation, the addon will be ready to be used.
-In this image we see that this Background is present in 3 different resolutions, 1k, 2k and 4k, the 8k and 16k versions can be installed via exapack also at a later time (If needed)

 ..
-Image:: _static/_images/installation/addon_ready_01.png
+Image:: _static/_images/installation/addon_ready_01.webp
     :align: center
     :width: 600
     :alt: Addon ready 01